Facebook's Libra in regulators' sights as ECB's Coeure warns of 'stablecoin' risks

 The Geneva-based Libra Association and Calibra, a Facebook unit that will provide digital wallets for Libra users, gave a presentation at the BIS event.

-A Libra spokesman said the event was “constructive,” adding that the association was committed to engaging with central banks and regulators to realise its goal of a stable and low-cost payment system.
+A Libra spokesman said the event was “constructive,” adding that the association was committed to engaging with central banks and regulators to realize its goal of a stable and low-cost payment system.

 “We recognize that blockchain is an emerging technology, and that policymakers must carefully consider how its applications fit into their financial system policies,” he said.